 At the national level, all four participating countries are signatories to international agreements and conventions, including the Convention of Biological Diversity (CBD); Convention on Wetlands of International Importance (RAMSAR); Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES); the World Heritage Convention (WHC); United Nations Framework Convention on Climate Change (UNFCCC); Rio Declaration on Environment and Development; Inter-American Convention for the Protection and Conservation of Sea Turtles (IAC); and Convention for the Protection and Development of the Marine Environment for the Wider Caribbean Region (Cartagena Convention).
-In addition, several regional agreements have been signed between the Central American countries, such as the Central American Convention for the Conservation of Biodiversity and the Protection of Priority Protected Areas, the Central American Convention on Climate Change and the Mexico-Central America Declaration on Sustainable Development.
-By ratifying these multilateral and regional environmental agreements are binding, legal provisions were designed to comply with its obligations.
+In addition, several regional agreements have been signed between the Central American countries, such as the Central American Convention for the Conservation of Biodiversity and the Protection of Priority Protected Areas, the Central American Convention on Climate Change and the Mexico-Central American Declaration on Sustainable Development.
+By ratifying these multilateral and regional environmental agreements, the participating countries have taken on responsibilities and obligations, and where these agreements are binding, legal provisions were designed to comply with its obligations.